Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 +++

-**Spectral Estimates for STN Data.**
+### Spectral Estimates for the STN Data

 With a new appreciation for interpreting point process spectra, let’s compute spectral estimators for the STN data for the planning and movement periods.
-As in chapters [4](../04) and [5](../05), we use multitaper spectral estimators.
+As in modules [4](../04) and [5](../05), we use multitaper spectral estimators.
 Since the data follow a trial structure, we compute estimators for each trial and average the results across trials.
 The planning and movement periods for each trial are 1 s in duration, so we can achieve a 4 Hz frequency resolution by setting the time-bandwidth product to 4.
 This allows us to use seven tapers, each providing independent and informative estimates.

 +++

 <div class="python-note">

-Here, we again compute the spectrum by hand.
+Here we compute the spectrum by hand.
 The main reason for this is that we are working with point process data and most packages assume that a signal is continuous.
 Below, we define a function, `mt_spec` to calculate spectrum.
 The line marked with a pair of asterisks (**) is where the computation of the spectrum of point process data differs from that of continuous data.
 In this case, because the mean firing rate is so low, the difference is trivial.
 Using the `multi_taper_psd()` function from the [Nitime](http://nipy.org/nitime/documentation.html) package produces nearly the same result, though it must be rescaled to see this.
 Try the following to compare results from the packaged function to those from the function we define below.

     from nitime.algorithms import multi_taper_psd
     f, SPlanP, var = multi_taper_psd(train[:, i_plan] * Fs, Fs=1000, NW=4)